CAPITAL PLANNING ISSUES

 Community bank leverage ratio proposal:

-The federal banking regulators have issued a proposal for comment on implementing the new Community Bank Leverage Ratio as required under Section 201 of the Economic Growth, Regulatory Relief, and Consumer Protection Act (May 2018).
+The federal banking regulators have issued a final rule for implementing the new Community Bank Leverage Ratio as required under Section 201 of the Economic Growth, Regulatory Relief, and Consumer Protection Act.

-Under the proposal, a community banking organization would be eligible to elect the community bank leverage ratio framework if:
+Under the final rule, a community banking organization would be eligible to elect the community bank leverage ratio framework if:

 Less than $10 billion in total consolidated assets